-Feb 2012: Groundbreaking for the new Sedro-Woolley dedicated Teen Center.
+Feb 2012: Groundbreaking begins for the new Sedro-Woolley dedicated Teen Center.

-Mar 2015: Justice Lively named Washington State Youth of the Year.
+Mar 2015: Justice Lively is named Washington State Youth of the Year.

 Sept 2015: New extension locations opened at Mount Baker & LaVenture Middle Schools in Mount Vernon, alleviating overcrowding at the Mount Vernon Clubhouse, & significantly increasing service to the important ‘tween’ population.